 This exercise is a great way to make sure your dog is paying attention to you.

 To practice, what you’ll do is walk in one direction with your dog walking alongside you.
 If your dog overtakes you, turn on your heel and walk in another direction without saying anything.
 Just wait until your dog has caught up with you.

 You should only do this with a long leash, unless your dog is still a puppy.
 Puppies have a strong pack instinct and will want to stay close to you.
-As the dog grows up, this instinct will start to lessen, which is why it’s important to have a leash.
+As the dog grows up, this instinct lessens, which is why it’s important to have a leash.

 7. Bend Your Knees, Make a Noise to Get Your Dog’s Attention